umarhassan-mitodl/6.034-fall-2010/content/pages/instructor-insights/_index.md

 ### Requirements Satisfied

-*6.034 Artificial Intelligence* can be applied toward a [Bachelor of Science in Computer Science and Engineering (PDF)](https://www.eecs.mit.edu/academics/undergraduate-programs/curriculum/6-3-computer-science-and-engineering/), but is not required.
+*6.034 Artificial Intelligence* can be applied toward a {{% resource_link "76570012-3f93-4ee2-85f3-551d4870d9f4" "Bachelor of Science in Computer Science and Engineering (PDF)" %}}, but is not required.

 ### Offered